Oganba92/2022-election-tracker/README.md

 git reset --hard origin/main
 ```

-The above commands will only function if you are in the `react-intro` directory.
+The above commands will only function if you are in the `mern-infrastructure` directory.